 Mum and I spent many hours on the London Tube, Long Island Railroad and the the New York Subway.
 We regularly took the subway to the Loehmann’s in The Bronx – the Kingsbridge Store.
 This was in the 1970s and many people wouldn’t go on the subway, thinking it too dangerous – let along taking it to the Bronx.
 Some might have been horrified that my mother did this.
 But mum has a very good radar and we never felt threatened.
 I remember general grime, all sorts of folks and a lot graffiti art – some good, some not.
 My father and a friend of the family who owned a gallery in The City used to have arguments about the artistic value of graffiti.
 No one thought that it was a bad idea to expose me to the Subway.

 I saw London change.
 My grandparent’s flat is in Whitechapel, an area that has always taken in immigrants, put them on their feet and sent them on their way.
 When I was young, it was still cockney and Jewish.
 As my childhood rolled along, things began to change as Bangladeshis moved in.
-The street market outside Whitechapel tube station evolved from cockney accented stall keepers calling their wares, always with laugh and joshing to fruits and vegetables that we didn’t know and bright colors against the dull London sky with spicy aromas from the new restaurants.
+The street market outside Whitechapel tube station evolved from cockney accented stall keepers calling their wares – always with laugh and some joshing – to fruits and vegetables that we didn’t know and bright colors against the dull London sky with spicy aromas from the new restaurants.
 The transition was full of tension – you could feel it in the racially charged air.
-In fact, they were very similar to the tensions from when the Jewish immigrants, now being supplanted, arrived from Eastern Europe and Russia at the end of the Nineteenth Century on.
+In fact, they were very similar to the tensions from when the Jewish immigrants, now being supplanted, arrived from Eastern Europe and Russia at the end of the Nineteenth Century onwards.
 At the time, it was said those immigrants had funny clothes, funny food an odd religion and wouldn’t learn the language.
 In fact, the Russian immigrants in particular could very well be anarchists and about to bomb us all.
+Sound familiar at all?

-The only time I felt unease, though, was when some Croatian men moved into the flats during the Balkans war in the 1990s.
+The only time I felt unease, though, was when some Croatian men moved into the flats during the Balkans War in the 1990s.
 They didn’t do anything but pass us on the stairs – but their eyes were merciless and cold as they nodded a greeting.
 It sent prickles up my spine as I wondered what they had seen – and done.